xiix0/scam/README.md

-Of course you have a purpose -- to find a purpose.
+You have an ability to sense and know higher truth.